Street Fighter 30th Anniversary Collection: Development and release

 Street Fighter 30th Anniversary Collection was developed by Digital Eclipse and published by Capcom.
 To provide minimal latency in online play, the development team implemented "rewind" technology and allowed players to adjust their own input latency via an in-game menu.

 Capcom announced the collection in December 2017 at the finals of the Capcom Cup Street Fighter tournament.
 The collection was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One on 29 May 2018, although it was delayed in Japan to address fan feedback.
 A digital copy of Ultra Street Fighter IV is included with pre-orders of the PlayStation 4, Windows, and Xbox One versions of the collection.

 This compilation does not include Hyper Street Fighter II (2003), previously included in Street Fighter Anniversary Collection, nor does it include Street Fighter Alpha 2 Gold, Street Fighter Alpha 3 Upper and Hyper Street Fighter Alpha, which were previously included in Street Fighter Alpha Anthology.
 Hyper Street Fighter II and Alpha 3 Upper would be re-released within Capcom Fighting Collection in 2022 and Capcom Fighting Collection 2 in 2025, respectively.

 In Japan, the compilation is known as Street Fighter 30th Anniversary Collection International.
 In addition to the international version of each game, it also features the Japanese versions.

 Reception

 The collection has been met with mostly positive critic reviews.

-It reached number 6 in the UK sales charts, and number 10 in Australia.
-In Japan, the game reached #4 on the PS4 and #6 on the Switch, selling 21,000 copies between them.
+It reached sixth in the UK sales charts in its first week, while in Japan, the PlayStation 4 version was fourth in retail sales and the Switch version was sixth, selling over 21,000 copies between them.

 By November 2019, the collection had sold 1 million copies worldwide.
-By September 2025, sales reached 3.70 million.
+By June 2026, sales reached 3.90 million.